LionGateOS/LionGateTravels/README.txt

-LionGate Travels v77 — Test Mode Summary Report Generator
+LionGate Travels v78 — Test Mode Interactive Feature Flag Scenario Combiner

-Aggregates all Test Mode Auto-Fill scenario runs into a single console summary using console.table for readability.
+Allows selecting multiple mock inputs and feature flags together in Test Mode, showing combined dashboard and consent panel outputs in the console.

 TEST MODE ONLY.
 No real bookings are affected.